hasadna/open-bus-map-search/CONTRIBUTING.md

 # Running the project on a local environment
 Follow these steps to run the project on your local machine:

-1. **Fork the Repository:**
+1. **DONT Fork the Repository!**
-   Before you clone the repository to your local machine, you need to create a fork of it on GitHub.
-This allows you to make changes without affecting the original project.
-To fork the repository, click the "Fork" button at the top right of this page.
+   While you can create a fork and submit your pull requests from it, it's really not reccomended.
+Creating your branch and pull request directly from within the repository will allow our automation pipeline to make a live preview of your contribution and run visual tests against your branch using repository secrets.
+Just ask, and we will happily grant you write permissions to this repo.

 2. **Clone the Repository:**
-   After forking, you need to clone the repository to your local machine.
+   Clone the repository to your local machine.
 You can do this by running the following command in your terminal:

    ```bash
    git clone https://github.com/<Your GitHub Username>/open-bus-map-search.git